DMAlexandra08/DMAlexandra08/README.md

     <h2>My name is Alexandra Armstrong, and I am a first year student at SAIT, completing my IDD Graphic Design Major course.
 </header>

-- 🔭 I currently am working on no new projects - but that will change once our class works on new projects and I learn the ways around Github and VS Code.<br>
+- 🔭 I currently am working on no new projects - but that will change once our class works on new projects and I learn the ways around Github and VS Code.<br><br>
 - 🌱 I’m currently learning how to work my way around GitHub, VS Code, and the ways of code.
-It's been quite the learning process - but practice makes progress.<br>
+It's been quite the learning process - but practice makes progress.<br><br>
-- 🤔 I’m looking for help with how to get more efficient in GitHub and how to learn the shortcuts in a quick and effective way, so I'm not spending extra time typing out tons of code. <br>
+- 🤔 I’m looking for help with how to get more efficient in GitHub and how to learn the shortcuts in a quick and effective way, so I'm not spending extra time typing out tons of code. <br><br>
 - 💬 Ask me about my hobbies!
 I love to read, write, and listen to music.
-I enjoy excersize, and learning new things (obviously, starting to learn how to code!) <br>
+I enjoy excersize, and learning new things (obviously, starting to learn how to code!) <br><br>
 - 📫 How to reach me:<br>
 <ul>
     <p>email: alexandra.armstrong@edu.sait.ca</p>
 </ul>
-- 😄 Pronouns: She/her<br>
+- 😄 Pronouns: She/her<br><br>
 - ⚡ Fun facts: A few fun and interesting facts about me;
 <ul>
     <p> - I learned how to waterski when I was 15 years old - taught by professionals using their speed boat.</p>